-SPECS average speed cameras explained
+Average speed cameras explained

-As the M54 in Telford and now many parts of the motorway and dual carraigeway network get Average Speed Cameras Installed, we help you understand what they are and how they work
+Average speed cameras on M54 in Telford and now many parts of the motorway and dual carraigeway network get Average Speed Cameras Installed, we help you understand what they are and how they work

 - SPECS average speed camera systems utilise state of the art video system with Automatic Number Plate Reading (ANPR) digital technology.